The need for skilled grant writers has never been greater.

 Researching grant opportunities

-Assignment: Find and analyze a grant opportunity relevant to the work of an organization whose mission speaks to your heart.
+Assignment: Find and analyze a grant opportunity relevant to your work

 Session 2: Understanding the Funder’s Perspective